todbot/blink1/commandline/README.md

 - Raspberry Pi (Raspian)
 - BeagleBone (Ubuntu)
 - OpenWRT / DD-WRT
-- ... just about anything else with Make & a C-compiler
+- ... just about anything else with Gnu Make & a C-compiler

 In general, the `blink1-tool` builds as a static binary where possible, eliminating the need for shared library dependencies on the target.